-- Arrowroot starch, cornstarch, or tapioca flour: To thicken up your homemade teriyaki sauce, you’ll need 2 teaspoons of starch.
+- Starch: You can use arrowroot starch, cornstarch, or tapioca flour to thicken up your homemade teriyaki sauce.

-- Cold Water: It is very important you use COLD water to dissolve your starch.
+- Cold Water: You must use COLD water to dissolve your starch.
 This will ensure the sauce has no lumps or clumps

-- Soy sauce: For the best Asian inspired teriyaki flavors.
-I recommend using LOW sodium soy sauce so the dish is not overly salty.
+- Soy Sauce: For the best Asian-inspired teriyaki flavors.
+I recommend using LOW sodium soy sauce, so the dish is not overly salty.
 If you are gluten-free, use tamari.

-- Rice vinegar: To give this sauce some much needed acidity, add 1 Tablespoon of rice vinegar or white wine vinegar.
+- Rice Vinegar: To give this sauce some much-needed acidity.
+You can also use white wine vinegar.

-- Sesame oil: 1/2 teaspoon of toasted sesame oil goes a long way flavor wise (trust me).
+- Sesame Oil: A dash of toasted sesame oil goes a long way flavor-wise (trust me).
 Don’t skip out on this ingredient.

-- Ginger: Grate up 1/2 teaspoons of ginger for the best and most authentic tasting homemade teriyaki sauce.
+- Ginger & Garlic: Both fresh ginger and garlic add the best and most authentic taste to this homemade teriyaki sauce.

 - Sheet pan